Current Programs

 When asking the local community about what they most wanted their kids to receive help with from the ILC, the resounding response was for them to learn English.

 We are so fortunate to have the incredible Miss Dian onboard for another year, whose passion and skill is in teaching English.
-She is currently running her “Everyday English” class once a week, with 8-15 kids attending each session.
+She is currently running her “Everyday English” class once a week.
+What began with 8-15 kids attending each session has now grown into having between 20-30 students each week!

-We are also very pleased to have Miss Nadia with us this year, who is relocating her family from Jakarta to be part of our project and community.
-She is currently running an Advanced English class once a week, and also has around 10 students coming to each session.
+We are also very pleased to have Miss Nadia with us this year, who has relocated her family from Jakarta to be part of our project and community.
+She is currently running an Advanced English class once a week, and has between 10 and 20 students coming to each session.

 Also new to the project this year is Miss Ita, who along with Miss Nadia is running a weekly “Helping with Homework” class.